-Area of the earth surface is 510.0 million square kilometres, its 71%, that is 362.1 million square kilometres, is occupied by the ocean that creates illusion of abundance of water resources.
-In fact 97.5% of the total hydrosphere reserve (1 353.3 million cubic kilometres) is almost useless for economic activities, due to its salinity (the World Ocean, the salty lakes and the wetlands).
+Area of the earth surface is 510.0 million square kilometres, its 71%, that is 362million square kilometres, is occupied by the ocean that creates illusion of abundance of water resources.
+In fact 97.5% (1 353.3 million cubic kilometres) of the total hydrosphere reserve (1 388 million cubic kilometres) is almost useless for economic activities, due to its salinity (the World Ocean, the salty lakes and the wetlands).
 Share of the fresh water that exists in form of rivers, glaciers, ground waters, lakes, reservoirs and wetlands, is just 2.5% or 34.7 million cubic metres.
 Today only 12% of total fresh water stock, or 4.16 million cubic metres is being used, that clearly demonstrates problem of fresh water deficit.